middleman/middlemanapp.com/source/localizable/advanced/external-pipeline.html.markdown

 # External Pipeline

 We are in the middle of an explosion of front-end languages and tooling.
 Since the beginning, Middleman has defaulted to Rails' Asset Pipeline as our solution for frontend dependency management and compilation.

-In the past few years, the community has moved away from Rails and is now focused on task runners (Gulp, Grunt), dependency management (Browserify, Webpack) via NPM, official tooling (ember-cli, react-native) and transpilers (ClojureScript, Elm).
+In the past few years, the community has moved away from Rails and is now focused on task runners ([gulp], [Grunt]), dependency management ([Browserify], [webpack]) via npm, official tooling ([EmberCLI], [React Native]) and transpilers ([ClojureScript], [Elm]).

 Middleman cannot accommodate all these different solutions and languages, so we've decided to allow all of them to live inside Middleman.
 This feature is called `external_pipeline` and it allows Middleman to run multiple subprocesses which output content to temporary folders which are then merged into the Middleman sitemap.

-# Ember Example
+## Ember Example

 A simple Ember example looks like this: